fglmtt/admin/lectures/2-python-basic-stuff-pt2.md

 [5, 2, 3]
 ```

-This is error-prone $\rightarrow$ avoid aliasing when working with mutable objects
+In general, avoid aliasing when working with mutable objects

 ---